briank1458/openai/README.md

 # openai
-Tinkeringing with OpenAI.
+Tinkering with OpenAI.
 These are my personal projects.

 ## Slack Integration
 This project integrates Slack and ChatGPT via Flask.